yash04747/docs/docs/guides/basics/customizer-integration.md

 # Customizer Integration

 Redux contains light customizer support.
-This means Redux supports all of the default fields the WordPress customizer supports.
+This means Redux supports all the default fields the WordPress customizer supports.
 Here is a video demonstrating how implementation of customizer support may be used in your theme.